MythosL/CloudMind/README.md

 Welcome to CloudMind!
 I've created a light, intuitive social media platform designed with love and attention to detail, entirely built on Python Flask.
 While there are plenty of large-scale social media networks out there, CloudMind was born out of a desire to create a platform tailored for me and my friends, placing a priority on simplicity, usability, and community.

 ## Overview
-CloudMind is a modest, yet feature-rich social media application that allows users to create accounts with their emails, update profile pictures, modify user settings, and most importantly, share their thoughts, ideas, and experiences via posts.
-While the platform may seem small, it’s mighty with its features and is all about creating meaningful connections.
+CloudMind is a modestsocial media application that allows users to create accounts with their emails, update profile pictures, modify user settings, and most importantly, share their thoughts, ideas, and experiences via posts.
+While the platform may seem small, it has enough features to promote meaningfull ideas.

 ## Features
 Easy Account Creation: A no-nonsense, straightforward registration process lets you get started in no time.
 All you need is a valid email and password.